 Dan was a seven-year-old boy with a heap of messy blond hair on his little head, and he clearly enjoyed his very first train trip.
 Everything trivial to his parents seemed new and exciting to the boy.
 Questions upon questions upon questions crowded in his head fighting a mighty battle for the right to be asked first.
 Finally, the winner announced itself and the others followed:

 “Mom, dad!”
 Dan jumped.
 “Why do we always have to wear the glasses?
 Why do all people wear them?
 Why are the glasses always rose-coloured?
 Why?”

 His parents exchanged glances and kept silent for a while.
-These were clearly not the questions they anticipated at the moment.
+These were not the questions they anticipated at the moment.
 But the boy waited, determined and stubborn.
-The father said:

-“It’s a long story, Dan… You see, many years ago there were no humans on this planet.
+“It’s a long story, Dan… You see, many years ago there had been no humans on this planet.
 Then they came here in their ships and settled, and…”

 “I know!” said Dan, clearly proud of himself.

 “Okay… So, kiddo, we’re kind of alien here and this world is not very well suited for us.
 It’s so much different from our own world we need these glasses to stay safe.
-Some people who had broken their glasses by accident went mad.
-I heard it had something to do with local light.
+Some people who broke their glasses by accident went mad.
+I heard it had something to do with the local light.
 The glasses keep it away.”

 Dan lowered his head, thinking, then turned to the window again.
 Behind the glass, the golden sunlit meadows were passing by while the mountain ridge crowned with snow stood motionless on the horizon.
 The sky was perfectly blue.

 Dan touched the glasses.
 They didn’t even budge, securely attached to his skin by a special glue instead of old fashioned ties and belts his grandma still used.
 He was safe while he had his glasses on.
 Dan found this thought disturbing for some reason.
 He was still wrestling with the strange feeling when he heard a crash.